DeMoorJasper/coding-challenges/README.md

 The README.md of each challenge always contains the question I got in my mailbox.

-Every solution is written in Javascript with the same template bundled by Parcel.js
+Every solution is written in Javascript using Node.js

 # Contributing